Potential Impacts of Electromagnetic Weapons on the Critical Infrastructures (View from 2012)

 There are two approaches in dealing with the building itself.
 First one could improve the shielding effectiveness by covering open windows, if present, covering the external surfaces of the building with metallic material, adding metallic materials to the internal walls of the building (metallic wallboard), or replacing the existing building with an all metal building (clearly the most expensive option).
 In addition, irrespective of the approach taken, any external power, communications and control cables must be grounded at the building entrance with low inductance techniques (plates not wires).

 Since in many cases EM weapons may create major interference with computers and other electronics only while the weapon is transmitting, there is some value in using a detector to determine if a continuous IEMI source is operating nearby.
 Even if the attack were short in duration, a detector would be useful from a forensic point of view.
-Because of the wide range of EM environments (from narrowband to hyperband), it is not easy to build detectors that can cover a large range of frequencies and time intervals, but Figure 4 shows one example of a portable detector (it has been calibrated up to 8 GHz).
+Because of the wide range of EM environments (from narrowband to hyperband), it is not easy to build detectors that can cover a large range of frequencies and time intervals, but Figure 4 shows one example of a portable detector (it can detect frequencies up to 8 GHz).
 Other detectors can be installed permanently near sensitive electronics.

 As indicated in the introduction of this article, after the URSI resolution, the IEC started its standardization work dealing with IEMI in earnest.
 This then led to activities within the IEEE, ITU-T and Cigré as indicated below: